Road & Travel Magazine

 "That is exactly what I plan to do," the woman said.
 "I need something that will pull a horse trailer."

-More and more women are becoming independent and hitting the road with RVs, horse trailers and other tow able vehicles.
+More and more women are becoming independent and hitting the road with RVs, horse trailers and other towable vehicles.
 Whether you are going to tow two horses in a small trailer or five horses in a thirty-foot gooseneck, I will try to simplify the basics so you will know what you are looking for when you start shopping.

 F-150, F250, Silverado 3500, diesel or gas?
 If you find yourself asking, "What does all this mean?"
 Then "sit down, shut up and hang on," 'cause I am about to help you sort through the rhetoric and find the truck that is right for you!

-First thing, ladies, you will need to decide how long you will keep the truck, what you will be towing, now and in the near future, how far will you tow this vehicle and what is the terrain like (hilly, mountainous, or completely flat)?
+First thing, you will need to decide how long you will keep the truck, what you will be towing, now and in the near future, how far will you tow this vehicle and what is the terrain like (hilly, mountainous, or completely flat)?

-You can tell a lot about a truck by looking at the series of numbers and letters on the side of the truck, usually on both doors.
+Terminology: You can tell a lot about a truck by looking at the series of numbers and letters on the side of the truck, usually on both doors.
 Terminology is really simple once you see how each make of truck uses similar wording to mean the same thing.
 Here is an example:

 Ford